Polirecyliente/SGConocimiento/Math/Algebra_basics__Prealgebra__OpenStax/Ch05_Decimals.md

 **Equivalent decimals**: different decimal numbers that have the same value.
 For example $10.3$ has the same value as $10.30$, or $10.300$.

 (Conversión entre decimales y fracciones)
 **Conversion between decimals and fractions**: decimals can be presented in fraction form, and vice versa.
 The conversion from fraction to decimal is done by performing the division of the numerator over the denominator of the fraction.
-The conversion from non repeating finite decimal (see repeating decimals in this file) to fraction is done by multiplying the decimal by 10 to the positive power of the place of the rightmost digit, and dividing the result over the same power of 10.
+The conversion from finite decimal (see finite decimals in this file) to fraction is done by multiplying the decimal by 10 to the positive power of the place of the rightmost digit, and dividing the result over the same power of 10.

-Non repeating infinite decimals can't be converted to fraction (they are irrational numbers).
-The conversion from repeating decimal to fraction is done by
 [Conversion decimal fraction code](Programs/Ch05/S01_01_Conversion_decimal_fraction.py)

 (Redondeo de decimales)